alexey-obukhov/Memories-Deepfake-Generator/README.md

 # Forever Memories - Deepfake

-Welcome to Forever Memories - Deepfake, where we merge cutting-edge deepfake technology with ethical standards to create meaningful videos that pay tribute to your loved ones.
+Welcome to Forever Memories - Deepfake, where we merge deepfake technology with ethical standards to create meaningful videos that pay tribute to your loved ones.

 ## About